What is sclerotherapy?

-Sklerosis:?from the Greek, a hardening or induration of a tissue or part.
+Sklerosis: Greek - a hardening or induration of a tissue or part.

-Sometimes referred to as injection sclerotherapy or compression sclerotherapy, this technique was originally developed for the treatment of varicose veins but later evolved into the treatment of choice for ?spider veins ? or telangiectasia.
-More recently the value of this technique in the treatment of the larger varicose veins has been recognized anew.
+Sometimes referred to as injection sclerotherapy or compression sclerotherapy, this technique was originally developed for the treatment of varicose veins but later evolved into the treatment of choice for spider veins (telangiectasia).
+More recently, the use of this technique in treating larger varicose veins is making a resurgence.

-Certainly,?sclerotherapy?has at times been used as an alternative to surgery which was initially very primitive and later simply not as effective as one would have hoped.
+Certainly, sclerotherapy has at times been used as an alternative to surgery which was initially very primitive and later simply not as effective as one would have hoped.
 Presently, sclerotherapy and surgery coexist as complimentary modes of treating the total vein problem.

 The first documented treatment of venous disease was found in the historical annals around 400 BC in the form of offerings to the gods as supplication seeking relief.
-Hippocrates, around 460 BC, wrote of introducing ?a slender instrument of iron? through multiple punctures into the veins to induce thrombosis.
-This concept of inserting a foreign substance into the vein was most likely the precursor to?sclerotherapy?itself.
+Hippocrates, around 460 BC, wrote of introducing a slender instrument of iron through multiple punctures into the veins to induce thrombosis.
+This concept of inserting a foreign substance into the vein was most likely the precursor to sclerotherapy itself.

 Great things evolved from these unlikely beginnings.
 Events that changed the procedure dramatically include the first injection of distilled plantain water via an enema syringe into a branch of the crural vein by Sigismund Eisholtz in the mid-1600′s.

 The lachymal syringe, compression and ultrasound